New Mexico Layoffs — September 2022

 | Westmoreland San Juan Mining | Waterflow | 86 | ||

-Leading the list was Westmoreland San Juan Mining at its Waterflow facility, reporting 86 affected workers.
+The largest notice was filed by Westmoreland San Juan Mining at its Waterflow facility, reporting 86 affected workers.
 BayFirst Financial followed with 58 workers.

 Trend & Outlook

-The filings reflect a mixed picture for New Mexico's labor market, with activity diverging between monthly and annual comparisons.
+The trends suggest a mixed picture for New Mexico's labor market, with activity diverging between monthly and annual comparisons.
 The Mining & Energy sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by New Mexico.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all New Mexico WARN notices, browse layoffs by state, or download the full dataset.